Frijol/climate-change/GLOSSARY.md

 ## coal gas
 fuel gas harvested from seams of coal burning underground [Muller, 232][Muller]

+## contract path billing
+in wheeling (selling of power), the cost for the transmission infrastructure is usually derived from the annualized cost of a specific power line, despite the physical innacuracy of this concept caused by loop flow

 ## COP15
 The 2009 Climate Change Convention of the Parties in Copenhagen